-Lowood, a rural town of 1000 people, is 40 km west of central Brisbane and 25 km north-west of Ipswich.
+Lowood, a rural town, is 40 km west of central Brisbane and 25 km north-west of Ipswich.

 When the large pastoral leaseholds were all or partly resumed for closer settlement in the late 1860s and the 1870s, many of the settlers were German families.
 By the 1880s there were German Baptist, German Apostolic and Bethel Lutheran churches in the localities of Tarampa and Lowood (then known as Upper Tarampa).
 The Upper Tarampa school was opened in 1881.

 In 1884 the Brisbane Valley railway, starting from Ipswich, was begun, and Lowood was a railway terminus for two years.
 The name of the railway station came about from the prevalence of low growing scrub in the area.
 The terminus became the location of the new town, named Lowood.
 It became a busy railhead for the local sawmilling industry.
 In the 1890s Anglican and Methodist churches were opened, a race club was formed and a school of arts was erected.
 As timber was cleared the land was turned over to dairying, and a butter factory was opened in 1903.
 An agricultural and pastoral society was formed in 1907 as the population of the town approached 600 people.
 The Bank of Queensland erected an eye-catching decorative building (1901) which has been listed on the Queensland heritage register.